 - No enclosure

 Therefore our community offers us the spiritual direction – in the form of accompanied retreats, annual retreats of 8 days, triduum, but also in accompanied conversations while in daily life– a high position of values.
 The retreats invite us to make spiritual and human experiences: word, fantasy, body exercises and spiritual experiments belong to the way of prayer.
 It means to have “unity in faith and life”.
-It means also to give a language to the life with all its dimensions - body, soul, spirit, family, profession, society, politics, financial habits etc. Through it, we try to hold our freedom of spirit, the respect and dignity of the person on the way to God.
+It means also to give a language to the life with all its dimensions - body, soul, spirit, family, profession, society, politics, financial situation etc. Through it, we try to hold our freedom of spirit, the respect and dignity of the person on the way to God.
 As Saint Ignatius was a master of communication, for our foundress Anne de Xainctonge the conversation, even “to be conversation“, was very important.
 A key for Saint Ignatius in the school of God is to let us be guided by the Holy Spirit.